Faculty and Staff

-Jamie Masters is joining us this her to teach middle school English and high school Creative Writing.
-She will also be helping out with the middle school student council.
-She has taught high school English for over ten years but is excited to adventure into the world of middle school ELA!
-She graduated from Morehead State University with a B.A. in English and Secondary Education.
-She earned a M.A. in Education from Indiana Wesleyan University.
-She is also a Children's Ministry Director for my home church here in Lexington.
-She is married to her husband Scott, and they have one son, Ethan, who is also a student here at SCA!
-She says they also have "three spoiled rotten kitties who, let's face it, run our household more than we do!"
+Mrs. Masters is excited to be teaching middle school English and high school Creative Writing.
+She has taught high school English for over ten years and graduated from Morehead State University with a B.A. in English and Secondary Education.
+She earned a M.A. in Education from Indiana Wesleyan University and she is also a Children's Ministry Director for her home church here in Lexington.
+She is married to her amazing husband Scott, and they have one son, Ethan, who is also a student here at SCA.
+She also has three spoiled rotten kitties who she says runs their household more than they do!
 Her favorite part about working with young people is helping them see the potential in who they can become.
-She says, "If they strengthen their writing skills so they can better express themselves or hone reading skills so that literature can take them to amazing places through imagination and craft, then I am so blessed to be part of that journey in helping them grow.
+She says, "If I help in strengthening their writing skills so they can better express themselves or honing reading skills so that literature can take them to amazing places through imagination and craft, then I am so blessed to be part of that journey in helping them grow.
 Because we are Christians, being able to teach all of this from a Biblical worldview, reminding them of who they are and who they are called to be - even in an academic setting - is so very special!
 I pray that my students always remember that they are loved and protected in my classroom.
 I hope they know that while I always have high expectations, their success is my goal and I'm willing to help push and encourage them every step of the way. "

 Mrs. Kristina King is a happily married mother of 4 and Nana of 2.
 Her youngest is currently attending elementary school at Summit.
 Her formal education includes an Associates degree in Computer Electronics Technology and a Bachelor's degree in general education with an emphasis on engineering Physics.
 Both degrees were earned at EKU where she served as Student Body President/Student Regent.
 While a student she completed a NASA training program at Kennedy Space Center and was 1 of 2 U.S. student delegates to the International Astronautical Congress.
 Following graduation she worked for the Common wealth of Kentucky for 6-7 years where she earned a national certification as an Economic Development Finance Professional.
 She was also recognized with an Award for Continuing Excellence by the Cabinet for Economic Development; and was later named Kentucky Admiral by the Energy and Environment Cabinet while working as the Program Manager for the division of Biofuels.
 God planted the seed in her heart to teach years ago when she worked with a grant program through the Science & Technology Corp. to increase Math and Science aptitude in the Appalachian area.
 She says, "I am blessed to have had our Father lead me to teach at Summit and hope my students will remember that God has the solution for every problem, mathematical or otherwise.